The Gift of a Dead Body

 Recorded by Eric Christopher

-This guided journey within is a systematic process to deeply connect with a part of yourself that you cannot separate from, yet typically gets lost in this human experience.
+Once you purchase this product, you will receive an email with the link to listen to this guided journey as many times as you like.
+Click here to purchase This guided journey within is a systematic process to deeply connect with a part of yourself that you cannot separate from, yet typically gets lost in this human experience.
 We are multi-dimensional beings, and reuniting with this higher dimensional part of yourself will create insights, clarity and potential healing on deep levels.
 It is also a great way to experience a deep hypnotic state, and is a good steppingstone for doing other deep inner journey work.

-See Eric’s bio and class schedule.
+Member, Community for Higher Consciousness See Eric’s bio and class schedule.

 Subscribe to our blog for more like this.
 View full classes and workshops calendar.